-I’ve been a freelancer for the past 20 years, while my kids have been in the process of growing up, and it has served me well, for the most part.
-It gave me an income (if one can consider making as little as $2,432 a year an income) while allowing me to “be there” for my kids.
+I’ve been a freelancer for the past 20 years, while my kids have been in the process of growing up.
+Working for myself has served me well for the most part.
+It’s given me an income (if one can consider making as little as $2,432 a year an income) while allowing me to “be there” for my kids.
 Because of my job’s flexibility/nonexistence, I didn’t ever miss a Halloween parade, an Easter egg hunt, or a fight.
-I’ve picked up broken hearts, crushed spirits, and about .4 million Cheerios.
+I’ve picked up broken hearts, crushed spirits, and about 0.4 million Cheerios.
 I’ve driven to numerous sporting events, to seven different schools, and practically over the edge.

 What I haven’t done is earn enough money to put said children through college or save up something for me to fall back on in my elder years.